fremail/sequelize-nested-set/README.md

 * `rgtColumnName` (string, default: `rgt`) - a column name for rgt.
 * `levelColumnName` (string, default: `level`) - a column name for level.
 * `rootColumnName` (string, default: `root_id`) - a column name for rootId.
 Value of this option makes sense only if `hasManyRoots` is `true`.
+* `rootColumnType` (one of DataTypes.*, default: `DataTypes.INTEGER`) - a column type for rootId.
+It must be the same column type as the id column.
+Value of this option makes sense only if `hasManyRoots` is `true`.